MyParcelCOM/docs/content/api/resources/services/_index.md

-filter[region_from]                | string  | Comma separated string of ids of regions that the requested services should be sending from filter[region_to]                  | string  | Comma separated string of ids of regions that the requested services should be sending to filter[address_from][country_code] | string  | Retrieve services for which the given [2-letter ISO country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) corresponds to the origin region of the service. filter[address_from][region_code]  | string  | Retrieve services for which the given 3-letter ISO 3166-2 region code corresponds to the origin region of the service. filter[address_from][postal_code]  | string  | Retrieve services for which the given postal code corresponds to the origin region of the service (may result in multiple services if postal code exists in different regions). filter[address_to][country_code]   | string  | Retrieve services for which the given [2-letter ISO country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) corresponds to the destination region of the service. filter[address_to][region_code]    | string  | Retrieve services for which the given 3-letter ISO 3166-2 region code corresponds to the destination region of the service. filter[address_to][postal_code]    | string  | Retrieve services for which the given postal code corresponds to the destination region of the service (may result in multiple services if postal code exists in different regions). filter[has_active_contract]        | boolean | A `true` value will filter services that have **active** [contract](/api/resources/contracts) associations. `false` will result in services that do **not** have active contract associations.
+filter[region_from]                | string  | Comma separated string of ids of regions that the requested services should be sending from filter[region_to]                  | string  | Comma separated string of ids of regions that the requested services should be sending to filter[address_from][country_code] | string  | Retrieve services for which the given [2-letter ISO country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) corresponds to the origin region of the service. filter[address_from][region_code]  | string  | Retrieve services for which the given 2 or 3 letter ISO 3166-2 region code corresponds to the origin region of the service. filter[address_from][postal_code]  | string  | Retrieve services for which the given postal code corresponds to the origin region of the service (may result in multiple services if postal code exists in different regions). filter[address_to][country_code]   | string  | Retrieve services for which the given [2-letter ISO country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) corresponds to the destination region of the service. filter[address_to][region_code]    | string  | Retrieve services for which the given 2 or 3 letter ISO 3166-2 region code corresponds to the destination region of the service. filter[address_to][postal_code]    | string  | Retrieve services for which the given postal code corresponds to the destination region of the service (may result in multiple services if postal code exists in different regions). filter[has_active_contract]        | boolean | A `true` value will filter services that have **active** [contract](/api/resources/contracts) associations. `false` will result in services that do **not** have active contract associations.
 To retrieve **all** services regardless of contract, omit this filter. filter[delivery_method]            | string  | Using filter value `pick-up` will result in services that deliver to a [pickup-dropoff-location](/api/resources/carrier-pudo-locations/).
 Using `delivery` filters services for which the carrier delivers the shipment to the `recipient_address`.